Open-Systems-Pharmacology/Furosemide-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The UGT1A9 expression profiles are based on high-sensitive real-time RT-PCR ([Nishimura 2006](#5-references)).
 Metabolic enzyme activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#model-parameters-and-assumptions-identification)).

-And several transport protein was implemented into the model via Michaelis-Menten kinetics
+The following transport proteins are implemented into the model via Michaelis-Menten kinetics

 * OAT3